 Best Robinson Cano Rookie Card: 2003 Topps Pristine RC #179

 After Robinson Cano’s 2018 suspension for PED usage, it seemed as though the baseball world was willing to forgive and forget.
-After all, Cano had given fans and baseball insiders alike a show at second-base for 15 years.
+After all, Cano had given fans and baseball insiders alike a show at second base for 15 years.
 Showcasing a new combination of power and fielding ability unseen in a second baseman before.

 Unfortunately for fans and collectors alike, 2020 has seen yet another positive PED test from Cano.
 This time the community is a bit more apprehensive.
-Cano has received a suspension and will miss the entirety of the 2021 season.
+Cano has received a suspension and will miss the 2021 season.
 Now it seems that his entire career is in jeopardy.
 What happens after his suspension is up is unknown.

 Education: Ideal Sportscard Investment Portfolio